Johnny-Gasbeck/Zentra/README.md

 ## Product Trends
 • Top Grossing Products: The 27-inch 4K Gaming Monitor, Apple AirPods, and MacBook Air are the highest revenue-generating products, accounting for 35%, 27.5%, and 22.4% of total sales, respectively

-• Products with Highest Average Order Value (AOV):The MacBook Air ($1,588), ThinkPad ($1,100), and Apple iPhone ($741) have the highest AOVs, indicating strong revenue potential per transaction
+• Products with Highest Average Order Value (AOV): The MacBook Air ($1,588), ThinkPad ($1,100), and Apple iPhone ($741) have the highest AOVs, indicating strong revenue potential per transaction

 • Greatest Order Volume: Apple AirPods lead with 48,000 orders, followed by the 27-inch 4K Gaming Monitor (23,000 orders) and Samsung Charging Cable Pack (21,000 orders), highlighting consistent customer demand

 • Lowest Performing Product: The Bose SoundSport significantly underperformed, generating less than 0.1% of total revenue, with just $3,000 in sales and 27 orders overall

-Opportunity for Growth

-• Despite its high AOV and strong brand association, the Apple iPhone contributes just 0.8% of total revenue

-• Given the success of other Apple products, increasing targeted marketing for the iPhone—through email campaigns, homepage features, or bundles—could significantly boost revenue and better leverage customer interest in the Apple ecosystem

 ## Geographical Trends

-• Top-Grossing Country: The United States is the leading market, generating 47.3% of total sales revenue—over six times that of the United Kingdom, which ranks second
+• Top-Grossing Country: The United States is the leading market, generating 47.3% of total sales revenue — over six times that of the United Kingdom, which ranks second

 • Top 5 Countries by Revenue: The United States, United Kingdom, Canada, Japan, and Denmark are the top five revenue-generating countries, together accounting for 66.1% of total sales

 • Top 5 Countries by Order Volume: The United States, United Kingdom, Canada, Australia, and Denmark make up the top five countries by number of orders, contributing a combined 66.9% of total order volume

 • High AOV Opportunity in Japan: Among the top 5 countries by revenue, Japan has the highest average order value (AOV) at $393, but the lowest order volume

-  • Recommendation: Increase targeted marketing and promotional efforts in Japan to boost order count and unlock additional revenue potential

 # Loyalty Program
 • Non-loyalty members have outperformed loyalty members in total revenue and average order value (AOV) over the full period as non-loyalty members generated $17M in revenue with an AOV of $263, while loyalty members generated $11M in revenue with an AOV of $225